Undergraduate Program Arabic

-World Languages: Arabic Bachelor's Degree or Minor Overview
+World Languages: Arabic Bachelor's Degree and Minor Overview

 Thought to be the oldest spoken language in the world, Arabic is complex and nuanced.
-Spoken in many different countries and by more than 300 million people, the history, culture and literature associated with the Arabic language is rich and vibrant.
+Spoken in many different countries and by more than 300 million people, the history, culture, and literature associated with the Arabic language are rich and vibrant.

 A bachelor's degree in Arabic from Portland State will provide you with the opportunity to become proficient in the language and knowledgeable of the culture and history of those who speak it.

 We boast small class sizes and our experienced faculty are committed to getting to know their students and providing them with one-on-one advising and continuous feedback.
-We also offer dedicated language tutors who can offer additional advising related to the Arabic language, curriculum, degree completion and studying abroad options.
+We also offer dedicated language tutors who can offer additional advising related to the Arabic language, curriculum, degree completion, and study abroad options.